Skip to main content

 The temperature is definitely stable throughout the year, around 23/25 °C (73/77 °F) at night and 30/32 °C (86/90 °F) during the day.
 Given the enormous distance from the continents, the fluctuations compared to the averages are very limited, in fact, temperature very rarely drops below 20 °C (68 °F), while it can sometimes reach 34/35 °C (93/95 °F).

-Annual precipitation is abundant, and ranges from 2,500 to 5,000 millimeters (100 to 200 inches), but on the windward slopes of the larger islands (such as Pohnpei and Kosrae), which host some elevations in the interior, it can exceed 6,000 mm (235 in) per year, that is, as high as six meters (20 feet)!
+Annual rainfall is abundant, and ranges from 2,500 to 5,000 millimeters (100 to 200 inches).
+However, on the windward slopes of the larger islands (such as Pohnpei and Kosrae), which host some elevations in the interior, rainfall can exceed 6,000 mm (235 in) per year, that is, as high as six meters (20 feet)!
 Mount Nahnalaud, 750 meters (2,450 ft) high, on the island of Pohnpei, is one of the wettest places on Earth, with 10,160 mm (400 in) of rain per year, and it is often covered with clouds.

 Given the frequent rains, the amount of sunshine is never excellent on average, but it is neither too low, in fact, the rains occur in the form of intense but short showers and thunderstorms.
 However, the sun tends to be more frequent in the less rainy months.